 Organized Crime Gangs Step In for a Thirsty Michigan

 With the supply of liquor gone, bootleggers turned to Canada, which had favorable liquor laws.
 The notorious Purple and Sugar House Gangs began trafficking bootlegged liquor from Canada and into Michigan via the Detroit River, Lake St. Clair, and even the shoreline of the Thumb.
 In the winter, smugglers drove across sections of the Detroit River or skated across the ice, dragging sleds full of booze.

 The Origin of the Purple Gang in Detroit

 The Purple Gang and the Oakland Sugar House Gang emerged in Detroit almost simultaneously.
 The boys grew up in a neighborhood was known as Paradise Valley in Detroit’s lower east side, and most of them went to Bishop School.
-There they begun hanging together and coordinate in petty crimes that such as shoplifting and burglary from local Jewish merchants.
+There they began hanging together and coordinating petty crimes that such as shoplifting and burglary from local Jewish merchants.

-The area now denoted has Whiskey Harbor is a picturesque rocky shoreline with mud flats and low lying marshy areas inland.
+The area now denoted as Whiskey Harbor is a picturesque rocky shoreline with mudflats and low-lying marshy areas inland.
 It was owned by the Kernan family since 1902 and thought to be used primarily for cattle grazing.